pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 ---

+## Fix UV Maps

+This is a fix for imported models that have UV Map assignments/naming that is not compatible with the requirements for the MSTS/OR Exporter.
+This was formerly available a  standalone script that would need to be run.
+Now its a single button click, with feed back on the bottom of the screen.

 ## 🗂 Collection Tools

 Collections in Blender are like folders for organizing your train model parts.
 The MSTS/ORTS Blender exporter tool expects the objects to be exported to reside in specially named collections.
 This tool will create those exportable collection names as well as a scratchpad collection.